sts10/same/README.markdown

 ## Notes on status of the project

-As I write this, the code is this repo _may_ even be useful.
+As I write this, the code is this repo _may_ even be useful, but I wouldn't trust it to verify a transfer of large files (what it was made for) just yet.

 ### Alternative methods of checking if two directories are the same (not using this project)